BrightspaceUI/core/components/inputs/README.md

 Unlike checkboxes, individual radio buttons cannot be placed in a custom element.
 Items belonging to a radio group cannot span across different shadow roots -- all radios in the same group must be in the same shadow root.

-Instead, we'll apply styles to native radio inputs.
+Instead, apply styles to native radio inputs.

 ### Radio Inputs With Labels